Skip to main content

 2. Dense, nested tables containing crucial compliance matrices (e.g., "Is MFA enforced?" -> "Yes, via Okta").

-3. Headers, footers, and watermarks that get injected into the middle of paragraphs, destroying the semantic integrity of the content.
+3. Headers, footers, and watermarks that get injected into the middle of paragraphs, impacting the semantic integrity of the content.

 When a basic OCR system attempts to read a page, it treats it as an image and extracts raw text strings.
 It lacks semantic understanding of the document's structure.